esciencecenter-digital-skills/2021-06-16-practical-pedagogical-techniques/README.md

 ## Content
 The workshop consists of three independent modules
-1. Incluseive language (slides, handout)
+1. Inclusive language (Teaching material, handout)
-2. Formative assesment (slides)
+2. Formative assesment (Slides)
-3. Use of Sotrytelling and Humour (slides)
+3. Use of Sotrytelling and Humour (Slides)